kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/03-hello-react/03-start-using-react.md

 ## Houston we have a problem
 * Chrome or any other browser doesn't know how to deal with JSX
 * We need to convert our JSX into old JavaScript that all browsers understand
-* We transpile code from Sass to CSS
+* Just like we transpile code from Sass to CSS
-* We'll use [Babel](https://babeljs.io) to transpile our JSX into JavaScript
+* We'll also use [Babel](https://babeljs.io) to transpile our JSX into JavaScript

 ## Babel
 * Is a transpiler
 * ES6 and ES7... so many new versions of JavaScript, I will just refer to all future JavaScript versions as **JavaScript Next**
-* Babel transpiles JavaScript Next to old JavaScript (I call it old JavaScript but it is really JavaScript ES5 (2015)) - 99% browsers support ES5 JavaScript
+* Babel transpiles JavaScript Next to old JavaScript
+  - I call it "old JavaScript" but it is really JavaScript ES5 (2015)) - 99% browsers support ES5 JavaScript

 ### Try it out Babel page
-* Put our JSX code into the left side of try it out and see what gets transpiled on the right
+* Using the babeljs.io demo, put our JSX code into the left side of try it out and see what gets transpiled on the right
 * The browser understands the right

 ```js